A top SaaS VC to me the other day: “Once a SaaS business decelerates, it becomes almost hopeless. No one will buy you, fund you, or join you.”

 Deceleration happens to all of us.
 I could tell you the story of several CEOs of multi-billion dollar SaaS companies that lost faith and desperately tried to sell themselves at tough times.
 When things decelerated.

-Look at the chart below from Tom Tunguz nicely charting Hubspot’s revenues.
-They’re about to IPO at a billion+ valuation.
-And it looks like they had their own deceleration year.
+Look at the chart below from Tom Tunguz nicely charting Hubspot’s revenues pre-IPO.
+Today, they’re worth $7 billion.
+As you can see below, they had their own deceleration year.
 And then rebounded incredibly the next year.
 In fact, after their deceleration … they accelerated faster than the average SaaS company to IPO.
 Awesome.

 It has happened to all of us.
 And you can’t turn around a tanker in 1/10th of a mile.
 You can’t change everything overnight.
 You can’t reignite growth in 30 days.
 You just can’t.